Johnny Myrseth

 Johnny Levis Myrseth (22 November 1925 – 12 March 2012) was a Norwegian industrialist and politician for the Christian Democratic Party.

 He is best known as founder of the furniture company Formfin.
 In his local community of Hundeidvik he was a sunday school teacher for fifty years, for which he was awarded the King's Medal of Merit in silver in 2004, and also founded the local sports club Hundeidvik IL.
-He was a deputy mayor of Sykkylven and member of Møre og Romsdal county council.
+He was a deputy mayor of Sykkylven Municipality and member of Møre og Romsdal county council.

 He was married twice (his first wife died) and had five children.
 He died in March 2012.